HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 5. Safety/section 5-2 Hazardous Voltages.md

 - **One Hand Rule**: Use one hand when working around high voltages.
 It sounds weird, but it keeps current from flowing across your chest if you do get shocked.

 - **Discharge Capacitors Properly**: Capacitors can hold a dangerous charge.
-Learn safe ways to discharge them before you need to.
+Learn safe ways to discharge them before poking around—usually through a resistor of appropriate value, never by shorting them directly.

+- **Use Properly Insulated Tools**: When working with potentially hazardous voltages, use tools with insulated handles rated for the voltage you're working with.
+Look for tools marked with voltage ratings (often 1000V) and make sure the insulation isn't cracked or damaged.

-- **Keep Your Workspace Dry**: Water and electricity don’t mix.
-Use insulated tools and make sure your work area is dry.
+- **Keep Your Workspace Dry**: Water and electricity don't mix.
+Make sure your work area is dry and you're not standing on a damp floor or concrete (which can be conductive).

+- **Look for Warning Labels**: Pay attention to any warning labels on equipment indicating hazardous voltages.
+If you're building or modifying equipment, consider adding your own warning labels where appropriate.

 - **Never Work Alone**: When working on high-voltage equipment, always have a buddy around who knows CPR, just in case.

-- **If You're Not Sure, Don’t Touch It**: There’s no shame in asking for help or leaving it to the experts.
+- **If You're Not Sure, Don't Touch It**: There's no shame in asking for help or leaving it to the experts.

+#### First Aid for Electrical Shock

+If someone does receive an electrical shock:

+1. Don't touch them if they're still in contact with the electrical source
+2. Cut power if possible before providing assistance
+3. Call for emergency medical help immediately
+4. Provide CPR if the person is unresponsive and not breathing normally
+5. Treat any burns after addressing life-threatening conditions

 Remember, the goal is to make contacts, not become one with your equipment.
-Electricity doesn’t care how experienced you are or how careful you think you’re being.
-It’ll take any path to ground, including through you if you give it the chance.
+Electricity doesn't care how experienced you are or how careful you think you're being.
+It'll take any path to ground, including through you if you give it the chance.

-#### Final Thoughts

-But don’t let this scare you away from the hobby!
 With proper respect and precautions, you can safely enjoy all aspects of ham radio.
 Just remember: when in doubt, hands out!

-Stay safe, and keep those electrons where they belong—in your radio, not through your body!